 Targets can be lifelike 3D foam targets, 2D animal-shaped targets or paper faces with photos of animals.
 Plus anything that can be made into a target for fun.

-From top to bottom they are: Longbow, Horsebow, Flatbow, One Piece Field Bow, Take Down Field Bow (also called Traditional Recurve), Modern Take Down Field Bow, Olympic Style Recurve, Compound Bow
+You can shoot pretty much any type of bow at our club, here are a few examples.
+They are: Longbow, Horsebow, Flatbow, One Piece Field Bow, Take Down Field Bow (also called Traditional Recurve), Modern Take Down Field Bow, Olympic Style Recurve, Compound Bow.

 Discover more about scoring an archery round.